 Thou shall not exert your power to the weaker ones.
 But of course, the so-called big boys knew how to make a poor victim cry…

-A common incident of bullying I experienced: Take this, fourth year high school.
+A common incident of bullying I experienced: Take this, fourth-year high school.
 I might be a little immature that time to get mad at my classmates for hiding my backpack or plotting something terrible against me, but it’s hard to control my anger that I couldn’t help but cry it all out.
-Yes, a 16 year old guy who is a crybaby… that would be me, of course.
+Yes, a 16-year-old guy who is a crybaby… that would be me, of course.
 Take that, ignorant fools.
 But how can I fight back, when they’re all powerful and I’m nothing?
 As for the rest of my classmates… well, some of them, they’re more of an accomplice (but never proven guilty).
 Some of the teachers tend to be harsh when it comes to bullying, some of them aren’t.
 This infuriates me a lot, as they are supposed to discipline the students aside from teaching.
 And then I let it pass.

 Another incident of bullying I experienced is more of extorting money out of my allowance.
-It happened more than ten years ago, back when I was in second year high school.
-Apparently I was experiencing a little rejection from my seatmates that time, and since then I’m stuck with some of the average guys in class.
+It happened more than ten years ago, back when I was in second-year high school.
+Apparently, I was experiencing a little rejection from my seatmates that time, and since then I’m stuck with some of the average guys in my class.
 Some of them are okay, some of them aren’t.
 And I happen to be seated with a classmate who appears to be okay, but there’s something in him.
 Of course, he might have problems with his family that he somehow became a delinquent.
 And that’s how he started hitting me for money… of course, I give in and started giving him just a small amount.
-It later occurred to me that I’m gonna get stuck with it for the rest if the school year so I try to opt out of it.
+It later occurred to me that I’m gonna get stuck with it for the rest of the school year so I try to opt out of it.
 Finally, that incident came to an end after my mom confronted him for what he did to me.
 Somehow I feel sorry for him, simply because he appears to be nice.
 I don’t know why I easily get coerced, but I’m glad that thing’s over.

 Bullying can be physical or emotional.
 It’s basically using superior strength or influence in order to force a person into doing what one wants.
-It could be a simple name-calling, or a serious case of harassment and threat to a victim.
+It could be a simple name-calling or a serious case of harassment and threat to a victim.
 It may involve racism and discrimination, like in the case of differences of social class, race, religion, sexual orientation, and so on.
 It can happen at school, at work, or even online.

-Bullying has negative effects to a person’s mind and well-being.
+Bullying has negative effects on a person’s mind and well-being.
 First of all, bully victims suffer from emotional and behavioral problems.
 It can cause anxiety, depression, low self-esteem, and increased susceptibility to illness.^ It can trigger suicidal tendencies and/or violent behavior.

 In the end, bully victims may end up becoming shy and timid, eventually becoming an introvert and avoiding people.
 At times, they tend to mistrust people.
 Or worse, they ended up killing people or killing themselves.